cincin-2399/FER-DL/README.md

 ### Models

-Here, you'll find all the Jupyter notebooks or equivalent scripts that were used for training the machine learning models.
+Here, you'll find all the Jupyter notebooks or equivalent scripts that were used for training the deep learning models.
 These notebooks include the implementation of various neural network architectures, data preprocessing, and training procedures.

 ### Trained_models